fokhruli/STGCN-rehab/README.md

   doi={10.1109/TNSRE.2022.3150392}}
   ```
 ## Acknowledgment
-We thank the authors and contributors of original [ST-GCN implementation](https://github.com/fizyr/keras-retinanet).
+We thank the authors and contributors of original [GCN implementation](https://github.com/tkipf/gcn).

 ## Contact
 For any question, feel free to contact